 - Check if the scroll works when you have opened multipage content.

-- Check the scroll bar is working as expected by doing up, down, and towards the right direction.
+- Check the scroll bar is working as expected by going up, down, and in the right direction.

-- Check by using the control panel the user can change the right and left click functionality or not.
+- Check by using the control panel; the user can change the right and left click functionality.

 Functional Test Cases For Mouse

-- Check when a user moves the pointer on the screen and when it is moved on the links it should turn out as a hand symbol.
+- When a user moves the pointer on the screen, it should turn out as a hand symbol when it is moved on the links.